 - The weight of snow, ice or sleet

 In most cases, roof damage from a tree felled by floods or earthquakes is not covered.
 It is a good idea to purchase a separate policy to cover these perils if you live in an area prone to either.
+Note that insurance companies will typically only cover your roof if it is in good repair.
 If you are unsure of the specific coverages included in your policy, turn to your agent or insurance company for clarification.